 To use Logistics Services, view its documentation first.

 Delivery planning includes several steps: choosing orders (step 1), choosing transport (step 2), and routes building (step 3).
 The steps on delivery planning are performed using such interface elements as table (top part of the working area), map (bottom right part), and information block (bottom left part).

 Some peculiarities of a delivery planning:

-Main actions on delivery planning are performed in the table.
-Depending on the current planning step a table contains created orders, available units (transport), and formed routes.
-A planning step is shown in the bottom left corner of the table.
-Moving to the next step is possible only upon completing the previous one.
-On every step (until a route is not saved) there is a possibility to go back to the previous one and make any corrections.
-A number of columns in the table is configured individually (click the icon in the top right corner of the table).
+Main actions on the delivery planning are performed in the table.
+Depending on the current planning step the table may contain created orders, available units (transport), and built routes.
+The planning step is shown in the lower left corner of the table.
+To move to the next step, first complete the previous one.
+At every step (until a route is saved) there is a possibility to go back to the previous one and make corrections.

 Information presented in this block can be divided into 3 categories: information on the chosen element, general information on orders, and general information on routes.

 Information on a chosen element (order, unit) is shown upon clicking an element's line in the table and includes its detailed description.
 Order description is an information indicated upon order creation; unit description is an information indicated on Profile tab of a unit properties dialog in the monitoring system.
 In the bottom of the information block there are buttons for editing or deleting an order chosen in the table.